Jnolley/alcohol-label-verification/submission-docs/BONUS_FEATURES.md

 ## 2. Advanced Fuzzy Matching for OCR Errors

 ### Implementation
 Multi-tiered text matching using Levenshtein distance algorithm via the Fuzzball library to handle common OCR misreads and text variations.
+Different thresholds are used for different field types based on complexity and error tolerance.

 ### Why It Was Added
 OCR engines frequently misread similar characters (0/O, 1/l/I), miss punctuation, or have case variations.
 Requiring exact matches would create high false rejection rates for compliant labels.
 Real-world labels have variations in formatting that should still pass verification.
+Government warning text in particular requires extra tolerance due to length and formatting variations.

 ### How It Works